 Note that the above formulas will return a different random integer every time the spreadsheet recalculates.
 To force a recalculation at any time, press the F9 key.

-Further details of the Excel Randbetween Function are provided on the Microsoft Office website.
+For further information on the Excel Randbetween Function, see the Microsoft Office website.